-Sonicare's Smartimer function is simply a brushing timer.
-This feature takes the general recommendation from dental professionals that a person should brush for at least two minutes, to a literal extreme.
+Sonicare's Smartimer function is a simple brushing timer.
+This feature takes the general recommendation from dental professionals that a person should brush for at least two minutes literally.

 The Smartimer starts when the toothbrush is turned on.
 It then automatically shuts the brush off after two minutes of use.
 (With some models this brushing cycle can be extended to 2 1/2 or 3 minutes.)

 It's OK to brush longer.

 It seems to us that the Smartimer feature tacitly implies to a user that brushing for just two minutes is enough.
 As any dentist will tell you, that may or may not be the case.